 Carrying out regular worksite assessments is a proactive way of identifying common workplace hazards and initiating action to prevent injuries and work related illness.

-Our experienced occupational & environmental specialists can show your business how to use a workplace assessment as a highly effective hazard identification and control monitoring tool.
+The experienced occupational & environmental specialists can show your business how to use a workplace assessment as a highly effective hazard identification and control monitoring tool.
 We can also demonstrate how to include hazards that cannot be seen e.g. gaps in training, non-adherence to SWMS etc.

-Our specialists work closely with local State and federal Health departments, Public Health units and SafeWork Australia and State-based Workplace, Health & Safety units in identifying, managing risks and providing worksite reports.
+The specialists work closely with local State and federal Health departments, Public Health units and SafeWork Australia and State-based Workplace, Health & Safety units in identifying, managing risks and providing worksite reports.
 We are also consciously aware of media block out and awareness of protecting the business reputation following an incident.